microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 /// an error is returned.
 ///
 /// @param packageDependencyContext valid until passed to MddRemovePackageDependency()
-/// @param packageFullName allocated via LocalAlloc; use LocalFree to deallocate STDAPI MddAddPackageDependency(
+/// @param packageFullName allocated via HeapAlloc; use HeapFree to deallocate STDAPI MddAddPackageDependency(
     _In_ PCWSTR packageDependencyId,
     INT32 rank,